“The Future of Science as Public Service”

 Janet Napolitano (b.
-1957) was sworn in on January 21, 2009 as the third secretary of the Department of Homeland Security, in which role she directs the nation’s counterterrorism, border security, immigration enforcement, as well as disaster preparedness, response, and recovery.
+1957), now president of the University of California system, served from 2009 to 2013 as the third secretary of the Department of Homeland Security, in which role she directed the nation’s counterterrorism, border security, immigration enforcement, as well as disaster preparedness, response, and recovery.
 Prior to joining the Obama Administration, she was mid-way through her second term as governor of Arizona.
-While governor, Secretary Napolitano became the first woman to chair the National Governors Association, through which she was instrumental in creating the Public Safety Task Force and the Homeland Security Advisors Council.
+While governor, Napolitano became the first woman to chair the National Governors Association, through which she was instrumental in creating the Public Safety Task Force and the Homeland Security Advisors Council.
 She also chaired the Western Governors Association and served as the attorney general of Arizona and the US attorney for the District of Arizona.

-While a US attorney, Secretary Napolitano helped lead the domestic terrorism investigation into the Oklahoma City Bombing.
+While a US attorney, Napolitano helped lead the domestic terrorism investigation into the Oklahoma City Bombing.
 Among her accomplishments as attorney general of Arizona is the law to break up human smuggling rings, which she helped to write.
 As governor, she was a recognized leader in homeland security, border security, and immigration: she implemented one of the first state homeland security strategies in the nation, opened the first state counterterrorism center, and spearheaded efforts to transform immigration enforcement.
-Secretary Napolitano has been a pioneer in coordinating federal, state, local, and bi-national homeland security efforts, which include presiding over large scale disaster relief efforts and readiness exercises to ensure well-crafted and functional emergency plans.